 Filing a BVA appeal begins by filing VA form 10182 where veterans select which of the three BVA methods they choose.

-“You may hear it referred to as a decision review request, board appeal, notice of disagreement, or NOD,” said VA-certified disability benefits lawyer Krystal Lechner.
+“You may hear it referred to as a decision review request, board appeal, notice of disagreement, or NOD,” said VA disability lawyer Krystal Lechner.
 “It’s important to note that you shouldn’t confuse the new NOD with the former notice of disagreement under the legacy system.”

 NOD appeals will be decided by a member of the BVA, who are called Veterans Law Judges (VLJ).